Nature’s Guardians: Messengers from the Heart of Our Natural Areas

 The volunteer Coastal Guardians receive training to assist in monitoring the endangered piping plover and surveying our coastline for bank swallow colonies.
 Their efforts are crucial in ensuring the survival of these species.

+In 2022 alone, staff and volunteers covered an impressive 763 kilometres of beaches.
+Additionally, they undertook shoreline clean-up initiatives, removing litter and debris to enhance the nesting environment for piping plovers and other coastal wildlife.
 Supporting Island Nature Trust’s species-at-risk work is vital in safeguarding the future of vulnerable species like the piping plover and bank swallow.
 Individuals can contribute to these conservation efforts by volunteering their time, participating in educational programs, and making donations to support ongoing initiatives.

+In the face of climate change and growing environmental challenges, Chris Brennan encourages Islanders to take greater action: “By actively supporting associations like the Island Nature Trust, we give more power to civil society to put pressure on governments and change things.
 His optimism is evident as he observes the growing involvement of young people alongside him in the field.
 Island Nature Trust continues to nurture the spirit of a hands-on approach to conservation, uniting individuals of all ages and backgrounds in a shared commitment to protect the natural beauty of Prince Edward Island.

 We all share a unique connection to nature, and our supporters express it in diverse ways.